 Related Reading: Why Does Ketchup on a Hot Dog Piss People Off?

-If we haven’t completely ruined your appetite, check out a few of our favorite hot dog recipes below.
+If we haven’t completely ruined your appetite—or if you’ve decided to upgrade to gourmet dogs—check out a few of our favorite hot dog recipes below.
 You may need to cover your eyes before consuming, but it’s the culinary patriotism that counts, right?
 Right.

 Anything tastes on good pizza, so pizza dough must taste good on anything.
 We’re not entirely sure if we agree with that logic, but in honor of the 4th of July (and National Hot Dog Day coming right up on July 17), we’re rolling with it.
 Literally.
 Get our Pizza Dough Dogs recipe.